spm/spm/paper/paper.md

 - Dynamic Causal Modelling (DCM) for state-space modelling using variational Bayesian methods [@friston2003dynamic].
 - Source localisation for M/EEG data using variational Bayesian methods [@phillips2005empirical].

-These methods share the key principles of employing generative models, parametric statistics and open science practices.

-This major new release of `SPM` addresses a series of needs in the neuroimaging community, set out below.
+These methods share certain key principles: the use of generative models, the application of well-motivated parametric statistics and a commitment to open science practices.
+They are included in a major new release of `SPM`, which addresses a series of needs in the neuroimaging community, set out below.

 ## Open development